seece/nypl/readme.md

 ### Looping

-The times, or `t` operator can be used to repeat a quotation.
+The times, or `t` combinator can be used to repeat a quotation.

     t   = times (a b -- ) quotation b gets repeated 'a' times